In this article

 Will AI-led collections replace my collections team?

 No. It removes the repetitive work so your team can focus on judgment calls, disputes, and high-value relationships.
-People still own the decisions that need a human.
+People still own the decisions that genuinely need a human.

 How much can AI-led collections reduce DSO?